chenzihui/react-tokenizer/README.md

 Run `npm install` followed by `gulp webserver`.
 Open your browser and visit `http://localhost:8080`.

+## Tests

-Note that Jest tests are breaking on Node v0.12.0 and IO.js v1.5.0
+Jest tests are breaking on Node v0.12.0 and IO.js v1.5.0, so I have not written a comprehensive test suite.

 ## TODO